kaw-codes/dynamic_program_analyser/README.md

 Source: https://mesonbuild.com

-After cloning this project, please execute these commands at the root of the project (directory `dpa_project`).
+After cloning this project, please execute these commands at the root of the project (directory `dynamic_program_analyser`).

 To setup the build directory:
 ```